 Eligibility criteria

-To be eligible for the 2026 AGGP Data stream, you must:
+To be eligible for the Data Stream in the Australian Government Graduate Program (AGGP), you must:

 - Be an Australian citizen at the time of application